ssbc/ssb-backlinks/README.md

 [scuttlebot](http://scuttlebutt.nz/) plugin for indexing all link mentions of messages (including private for the current identity).

-Walks all values of a message searching for [ssb-ref](https://github.com/ssbc/ssb-ref) recognized keys.
+Walks all values of a message searching for keys recognized as feed, channel, message or blobs.
 Provides an [ssb-query](https://github.com/dominictarr/ssb-query) style interface.

 ## Example usage